Stanisław Kowalski: Masters athlete career

 By competing in those events, he surpassed the accomplishments of American John Whittemore, who competed at 104 years 10 months.
 By virtue of his age being beyond 105 years old, he necessitated the creation of a new age division for World Masters Athletics, the M105 division was created and he was the only member to have competed.
 Thus all of his performances are world records.
 Hidekichi Miyazaki, a Japanese M100 sprinter, turned 105 on 22 September 2015 and two days later joined Kowalski as the second competitor in the division, although Kowalski was 77 days older when he competed.
 Miyazaki died on 23 January 2019.

-At the age of 104, Kowalski was lauded as the oldest person in Europe to run 100m after running a race in Wroclaw, Poland, on 10 May 2014.
+Aged 104, Kowalski was lauded as the oldest person in Europe to run 100m after running a race in Wrocław, Poland, on 10 May 2014.
 He finished in 32.79 seconds, beating the previous record holder, aged 96 at the time, by over a second.
 He credited his longevity to never going to the physician and doing whatever he wanted.
 He also said not to eat much during the evening.